Things to Know About the Coronavirus (COVID-19)

 How does coronavirus transmit?

-Also, touching or shaking hands with a person who might be infected by the virus can transfer the virus.
+Moreover, touching or shaking hands with a person who might be infected by the virus can transfer the virus.

 There’s also a virus that can spread through contact with feces.
 This virus is the Feline Coronavirus or FCoV.